Watershed Association Professional Development Mini-Grants

 Funding uses: Conference, Capital Project

-Location of project: Counties in New York: Clinton County, Essex County, Franklin County, Warren County, Washington County, Counties in Vermont: Addison County, Bennington County, Caledonia County, Chittenden County, Franklin County, Lamoille County, Orange County, Orleans County, Rutland County, Washington County Expand all
+Location of project: Counties in New York: Clinton County, Essex County, Franklin County, Warren County, Washington County, Counties in Vermont: Addison County, Bennington County, Caledonia County, Chittenden County, Franklin County, Lamoille County, Orange County, Orleans County, Rutland County, Washington County Show all

 Note: Applications deadlines are the last day of each month.
 Awards will be announced shortly thereafter.
 We encourage organizations to submit their requests a month in advance.